-The increases in the capital requirements for health and life underwriting risk follow the increases in the underlying amounts in VLL and VHL and the recognition of underwriting risks through the loan arrangement between DHEL and PAC.
-The hedging strategies which have been moved from DHEL onto the PAC balance sheet are now considered as Solvency II risk mitigating techniques which protect against the interest rate risks on that book.
-This resulted in a commensurate reduction in the capital requirements in the market risk module because the strategies, while historically implemented on the DHEL balance sheet, were not previously considered to meet the relevant criteria.
-Counterparty default risk has reduced slightly generally reflecting lower overall cash exposure across the Group.
-Operational risk has increased slightly reflecting the growth in the requirements for both VLL and VHL that arise as both business increase in size.
-The change in the adjustment for loss absorbing capacity of deferred taxes ("LACDT") follows the decrease in the VLL LACDT, offset by a small increase in the VHL LACDT.
-VLL has completed an assessment to evidence that it can continue to recognise LACDT in the SCR at 30 June 2022, for more details on this see summary section 3 in the VLL SFCR.
+- The contribution from life underwriting risk has reduced as VLL entered into a mass lapse reinsurance treaty. - For the health underwriting risk module, the increase in capital requirements is driven by the increase in earned premium expected in the coming year as the business continues to grow and higher lapse risk from increased future profits in the premium technical provision.
+This is slightly offset by a reduction in health underwriting risk exposure within VLL. - The commensurate reduction in the capital requirements in the market risk module is as a result of increasing interest rates and the sale of the DHEL swaption before 30 June 2023.
+The hedging strategies which moved from DHEL onto the PAC balance sheet at June 2022 continue to be considered as Solvency II risk mitigating techniques which protect against the interest rate risks on that book. - Counterparty default risk has reduced slightly generally reflecting lower overall cash exposure across the Group. - Operational risk has increased slightly reflecting the growth in the requirements for both VLL and VHL that arise as both businesses increase in size. - The change in the adjustment for loss absorbing capacity of deferred taxes ("LACDT") follows from the annual LACDT assessment performed in July 2023.
+VLL has completed this assessment to evidence that it can continue to recognise LACDT in the SCR at 30 June 2023.
+For more details on this see summary section 3 in the VLL SFCR. - The increase in operational risk is driven by the increase in VHL earned premium recognised in 2023.